steven-sf-lam/cadence-rolling-baseline-wearable/doc/FULL_SPEC.md

 ### 7.4 Threshold robustness window

-In the associated Stage 1 paper, the range **140–150 spm** is treated as an **operational robustness window** for the present dataset because it balances variance reduction, retained data, and stability.[file:189]
+In the associated Stage 1 paper, the range **140–150 spm** is treated as an **operational robustness window** for the present dataset because it balances variance reduction, retained data, and stability.

 This range is **not** claimed to be universal across runners.